NLP-Suite/NLP-Suite/setup_Windows/readme.md

     - SKIP THIS STEP IF YOU ALREADY HAVE ANACONDA INSTALLED ON YOUR MACHINE
     - If you'd like to skip this step, make sure you have Anaconda in $PATH.
 One way to check is to type conda in a command-line window, press enter, and see if there is an error.
 4. Run "STEP2-install_components" through right-click -> run using Powershell
-5. Double click to run setup_auto_update.command
+5. Double click to run setup_auto_update.bat

-If you encountered any issue, feel free to start a new issue.
+If you encountered any problems, feel free to start a new issue.

 # Update Instructions

-To update the program to newest version, simply double click update.command
+To update the program to newest version, simply double click update.bat

 The program will also automatically update on exit.